mateors/lexer/README.md

 > The parser we are going to write is a recursive descent parser.

-And in particular, it's a "top down operator precedence" parser, sometimes called "Pratt parser", after its inventor Vaughan Pratt.
+And in particular, it's a `top down operator precedence` parser, sometimes called "`Pratt parser`", after its `inventor Vaughan Pratt`.

 ## Pratt Parsing
 * [Simple-but-powerful-pratt-parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)